canonical/ubuntu.com/templates/kubernetes/docs/1.16/upgrading.md

 parameter was `--admission-control`; the new parameter is `--enable-admission-plugins`.

-For example, prior to 1.16, The ‘PodSecurityPolicy’ admission plugin could be applied like this:
+For example, prior to 1.16, The 'PodSecurityPolicy' admission plugin could be applied like this:

 ```bash